SensorsINI/v2e/REFACTOR_NOTES.md

 # Refactor Notes

++ The top goal of this refactor is to transform v2e to a set of usable API with extensible modules.
 + Only logging the following levels: INFO, WARNING, DEBUG.
 Instead of logging errors, we simply raise the error and exit the program.
 + Instead of using `argparse`, we use `questionary` for a guided configuration process.
 + Making emulator extensible via a registry.